keptn/keptn.github.io/content/docs/concepts/glossary/index.md

 ### Quality Gate
 The quality gate is a concept that allows defining SLOs, which are determined by one or many SLIs.
 [Source](https://landing.google.com/sre/sre-book/chapters/service-level-objectives/)

-**Service Level Indicator (SLI):** An SLI is a service level indicator, which is a defined quantitative measure of some metric of the service.
+**Service-Level Indicator (SLI):** An SLI is a service-level indicator, which is a defined quantitative measure of some metric of the service.

-**Service Level Objective (SLO):** An SLO is a service level objective, which is a target value or range of values for an SLI.
+**Service-Level Objective (SLO):** An SLO is a service-level objective, which is a target value or range of values for an SLI.
 A common structure for SLOs is: *SLI ≤ target value*, or *lower bound ≤ SLI ≤ upper bound*.

-**Service Level Agreement (SLA):** An SLA is a service level agreement, which is an explicit or implicit contract with your users that includes consequences of meeting (or missing) the SLOs the SLA contains.
+**Service-Level Agreement (SLA):** An SLA is a service-level agreement, which is an explicit or implicit contract with your users that includes consequences of meeting (or missing) the SLOs the SLA contains.